 Alternates, Assemble!
 Selecting Optimal Alternates for Citizens' Assemblies

-Angelos Assos, Carmel Baharav, Bailey Flanigan, Ariel Procaccia
+Angelos Assos, Carmel Baharav, Bailey Flanigan, and Ariel Procaccia

 EC 2025